Information du profil

 Description

-We have space for two different people or a couple and another different person right now.
+We have space for two different people or a couple, and another different person right now.
 Could this be YOU?
-There is so much to learn here.
+There is so much to learn!
+And plenty of time to relax!

-Can you weed? or use a hammer? or wield a broom? or plant a seed? or feed a duck or a fish?
+Can you weed?
+Sweep with a broom? or plant a seed? swing a hammer? or feed a duck or a fish?
 Can you sort things? or paint a sign?
-Can you lime plaster a concrete wall?
 Or organize a closet?
-Or do something we don’t know we need but you know how to do it?
+Or do something we don’t know we need but you know how to do it and can show us how?

 We are excited to welcome you.
-We love folks who are cheerful, positive, outgoing, interested in learning about living sustainably and doing what you can to slow the climate catastrophe!
+We love folks who are cheerful, positive, outgoing, interested in learning about living sustainably and want to learn what we all can do to slow the climate catastrophe!
 And the mess we are in.

 Our Permaculture Paradise has been a steady project over 30 years, our participation in the annual National Solar Homes Tour for over 25 years.
 The land for the intentional community we live in was bought in 1975, we moved here in 1987.